Cycling Kit reviews¶

 Hotsokz Long Winter Merino socks fit up to just below the knee, ensuring the calves stay as warm as ankles and feet.

-I have had the socks a year and they seem very durable.
+I have had the socks a year and they remain in good condition.

 A company based in Manchester (United Kingdom) where all of the kit is manufactured.